Eliassj/Laska.jl/docs/src/ref/structs.md

 The following functions provide interfaces to all structs that are children of [`Laska.AbstractCluster`](@ref).

 ```@docs
-Laska.id
+LaskaCore.id
-Laska.nspikes
+LaskaCore.nspikes
-Laska.info
+LaskaCore.info
-Laska.spiketimes
+LaskaCore.spiketimes
 ```
 ## Concrete types

 ### "Experiment" wrappers

-This section descrives concrete types for holding entire experiments including their clusters and metadata.
+This section describes concrete types for holding entire experiments including their clusters and metadata.

 #### PhyOutput

 ```@docs
-Laska.PhyOutput
+LaskaCore.PhyOutput
 ```

 #### RelativeSpikes

 ```@docs
-Laska.RelativeSpikes
+LaskaCore.RelativeSpikes
 ```

 ##### Interfaces

-Interfaces only for use with [`Laska.RelativeSpikes`](@ref).
+Interfaces only for use with [`LaskaCore.RelativeSpikes`](@ref).

 ```@docs
-Laska.relativespecs
+LaskaCore.relativespecs
 ```

 ```@docs
-Laska.stimtimes
+LaskaCore.stimtimes
 ```

 ### Single cluster wrappers